grapa-dev/grapa/maintainers/DEVELOPMENT/DOCUMENTATION_DEPLOYMENT_GUIDE.md

 2. Verify the `/docs` folder contains the built site
 3. Ensure all files are committed and pushed
 4. Wait for GitHub Pages to update (2-5 minutes)
 5. Clear browser cache if needed
+6. Check for broken links in build output and fix them